 Pat Tidwell - Elder

-Pat has been a family doctor in the community for over 30 years.
+Pat was a family doctor in the community for over 30 years.
 After serving in the Air Force, he decided to put down roots in Niceville.
 He is married to Helen Tidwell; and they have six sons and fifteen grandchildren.
 Pat and Helen have been with Forest Lake Bible Church since 1975.